Vale of Leithen F.C.

+Currently the club are members of the East of Scotland Football League and play their football in the recently formed Second Division Conference South East, with home games taking place at Victoria Park.

 The team's motto is "Keep Faith", and features on their club crest, along with the town's patron saint, St. Ronan.

 The home strip features a navy blue shirt, shorts and socks with white trim; the away strip is a yellow shirt, with blue trim.

 Vale of Leithen should not be confused with the slightly differently named West of Scotland team Vale of Leven.

-History
+Brief History

 The club are one of the oldest in the Scottish Borders, having been formed in May 1891, they became full members of the Scottish Football Association in 1897.

 The team began playing at Caddon Park under the name of Leithen Vale but after two games subsequently changed to Vale of Leithen Football Club.

-The club played their first match in October 1891 against, Gala Harp and recorded a 2-1 victory.
+The club played their first match in October 1891 against, Gala Harp and recorded a 2–1 victory.

-The club’s first honour came in 1898-99 when winning the Border Cup, a competition the team would win on twelve occasions with the last being in the 1953-54 season.
+The club’s first honour came in 1898-99 when winning the Border Cup, a competition the team would win on twelve occasions with the last being in the 1953–54 season.

-In February 1920, Vale of Leithen took part in the, Scottish FA Cup proper for the first time, travelling to, Hampden Park to play Queen’s Park FC a game that ended in a 3-0 defeat.
+In February 1920, Vale of Leithen took part in the, Scottish FA Cup proper for the first time, travelling to, Hampden Park to play Queen’s Park FC a game that ended in a 3–0 defeat.

 In 1922, they moved to their current home, Victoria Park, which has a ground capacity of around 1,500 standing spectators with one covered stand.

 The highest recorded attendance being 3,700 in January 1962 for a Second Round Scottish FA Cup tie against Heart of Midlothian.

-The 1924-25 season saw Vale of Leithen win the, East of Scotland League for the first time, finishing two points ahead of runners-up, Civil Service Strollers, losing only one game in the process.
+The 1924–25 season saw Vale of Leithen win the, East of Scotland Football League for the first time, finishing two points ahead of runners-up, Civil Service Strollers, losing only one game in the process.

 In August 1974, the ground’s pavilion and changing rooms were completely destroyed by fire causing the loss of the clubs playing equipment and all their historical records over many seasons.

-In October 1976 Vale of Leithen beat, Eyemouth United FC 16-0 at Victoria Park in an East of Scotland League fixture, the biggest recorded victory in the club’s history.
+In October 1976 Vale of Leithen beat, Eyemouth United FC 16–0 at Victoria Park in an East of Scotland Football League fixture, the biggest recorded victory in the club’s history.

-Vale of Leithen won the East of Scotland League for the second time under the management of Finlay Watson in 1977-78, finishing two points ahead of, Spartans FC.
+Vale of Leithen won the East of Scotland Football League for the second time under the management of Finlay Watson in 1977–78, finishing two points ahead of, Spartans FC.

-Also during the 1977-78 season Vale of Leithen recorded their best result in the Scottish Cup when defeating League Division Two side Forfar Athletic 4-1 in a Second Round Tie played at Victoria Park.
+Also during the 1977–78 season Vale of Leithen recorded their best result in the Scottish FA Cup when defeating League Division Two side Forfar Athletic 4–1 in a Second Round Tie played at Victoria Park.